-The convex structure of a plausibility space is determined by that of its respective convex space.
+The convex structure of a convex-form space is determined by that of its respective convex space.
 Its affine span is the space of affine forms on the affine span of the original convex space.
-This means, from what we said about dual forms an bases in \sect~\ref{sec:affmaps}, that a plausibility space has one more dimension than the original convex space.
-Two of its extreme points are given by the null-form and the unit-form.
-The number of remaining extreme points is determined by the structure of the faces of the original convex space (for example, if the convex space is two-dimensional, the number of extreme points of its plausibility space is equal to $2m+2$, where $m$ is the number of bounding directions of the convex space).
+This means, from what we said about dual forms an bases in \sect~\ref{sec:affmaps}, that a form space has one more dimension than the original convex space.
+A form space is always a bi-cone with the null-form $\yoz$ and the unit-form $\you$ as vertices; indeed, it is centro-symmetric with centre of symmetry $(\yoz +\you)/2$.
+Its number of extreme points besides $\yoz$ and $\you$ is determined by the structure of the faces of the original convex space (for example, if the convex space is two-dimensional, the number of extreme points of its form space is equal to $2m+2$, where $m$ is the number of bounding directions of the convex space).
 See fig.~\ref{fig:out_sp} for two two-dimensional examples.
-The outcome space of an $n$-simplex is an $(n+1)$-parallelotope (which has $2^{n+1}$ extreme points).
+The convex-form space of an $n$-simplex is an $(n+1)$-parallelotope (which has $2^{n+1}$ extreme points).